mkenney/docker-devenv/README.md

 * [mkenney/devenv](https://hub.docker.com/r/mkenney/devenv/)

 Based on [php:5 Offical](https://hub.docker.com/_/php/) (debian:jessie).
-The default bash environment is based on [mkenney/terminal_config](https://github.com/mkenney/terminal_conf) and, when using the  `devenv` cli, initializes and attaches to a tmux session when you connect to the container.
-My `.tmux.conf` remaps the activation shortcut to `Ctrl-\` so you can override that with `--tmux=PATH`.
+The default bash environment
+is based on [mkenney/terminal_config](https://github.com/mkenney/terminal_conf) and, when using the  `devenv` cli, initializes and attaches to a tmux session when you connect to the container.
+The included `.tmux.conf` remaps the prefix key to `Ctrl-\` so you can override that with `--tmux` when initializing a new instance.

-The default user is modified when the container is initialized so it is the owner of the project directory on the host and belongs to the same group so new files will be created with the same uid/gid on the host.
+The default user is modified when the container is initialized so it becomes the owner of the project directory on the host and belongs to the same group so new files will be created with the same uid/gid on the host.

 By default, `~/.ssh/` and `~/.oracle/` (for [oracle wallet](http://docs.oracle.com/cd/B19306_01/network.102/b14266/cnctslsh.htm#g1033548)) are mounted into the home directory and if a `tnsnames.ora` file exists on the host at `/oracle/product/latest/network/admin/tnsnames.ora` it will be copied to the same location inside the container.
 This should be enough to automate connecting to oracle (sqlplus is installed in the container).
 If the connection fails, make sure the path to the wallet files is correct.
-Take a look at `~/.oracle/network/admin/sqlnet.ora` and make sure the path doesn't contain your username from the host machine. `(DIRECTORY = $HOME/.oracle/network/wallet)` will work for both the container and the host.
+Take a look at `~/.oracle/network/admin/sqlnet.ora` and make sure the path doesn't contain your username from the host machine.
+`(DIRECTORY = $HOME/.oracle/network/wallet)` should work for both the container and the host in most environments.

 ## Installed apt packages